DuckySoLucky/hypixel-discord-chat-bridge/README.md

 #### Minecraft

 The minecraft section includes a `username` and `password` option, if using a Mojang account these should be filled out with your Mojang username and password for the Minecraft account you plan on using, your Minecraft username is most likely the email it was created with.
 If using with a microsoft account change `accountType` to `microsoft`, `username` and `password` are not required and will be left blank as you will be directed to the [Microsoft Link page](https://www.microsoft.com/link).
-There is also a `lobbyHolder` option which is used in the `!guildlobby` command, this command will whisper the user specified in the config with a message using the `?tw <username>` format, for this command to do anything another bot needs to listen, and then act when receiving the message.

 #### Discord

-The Discord options includes the `token`, `channel`, `commandRole`, `ownerId`, `prefix` and `messageMode` options.
+The Discord options includes the `token`, `channel`, `officerChannel`, `commandRole`, `ownerId`, `prefix`, `messageMode` and `joinMessage` options.

 The token is the Discord application token, if you don't already have a Discord App, you can [create a new app](https://discordapp.com/developers), then convert the app to a Discord bot, and then get your Discord bot token on the "Bot" page.

 The Discord channel is the ID of the text channel the bot should be linked with, the bot will only send and listen to messages in the channel defined in the config.

+The Discord Officer channel is the ID of the text channel the bot should be linked with for the Officer Chat, the bot will only send and listen to messages in the channel defined in the config.

 The command role is the ID of any role on the server the bot is hosted for, any user with the role will be able to run all the Discord commands built into the bot, like `!kick` and `!relog`.